drhino/rhino-router/README.md

 // route: '/product/{id:[0-9]+}'
 const result = dispatch('/product/Not-A-Number')

-// Placeholder: "id" with value: "my-title" is not a number.
+// Placeholder: "id" with value: "Not-A-Number" is not a number.
 ```

 ---